polysimtools/pysimm/Examples/11_pim_adsorption/README.md

              lambda x: 2.40 * numpy.log(x) - 40.701]
 ```

-Finally, similar to previous PySIMM:CASSANDRA examples we set the simulation system: create PySIMM system for each
+Finally, similar to previous PySIMM:CASSANDRA examples we set the simulation system: create a PySIMM system for each
-gas adding them to ```gases``` list, and a system for the framework which is wrapped into CASSANDRA system ```css```.
+gas adding them to the ```gases``` list, and a PySIMM system for the framework which is sent to constructor of CASSANDRA system ```css```.

 ```python
 gases = []